Safer Cities (Plan International, XYX Lab + CrowdSpot)

 The data showed girls feel there is little point in reporting harassment to the authorities because they either don’t have the will or power to act.

-Dr Nicole Kalms, director of Monash University’s XYX Lab, said the results showed that the harassment of girls and young women transcends geography: “Across five cities, the safety concerns of these young women are frighteningly similar, with the prevalence of sexual harassment in particular standing out,” she said.
+Associate Professor Nicole Kalms, director of Monash University’s XYX Lab, said the results showed that the harassment of girls and young women transcends geography: “Across five cities, the safety concerns of these young women are frighteningly similar, with the prevalence of sexual harassment in particular standing out,” she said.

 One 28-year-old woman said she had just left Sydney after spending five years studying there.